The Art at the Start project aims to publish high quality research as the project progresses and we will flag it up here as we go along.

 (2019) A dyadic art psychotherapy group for parents and infants – piloting quantitative methodologies for evaluation, International Journal of Art Therapy,

-Holly Rumble explored the impact of Dundee Contemporary Art’s Create Space on family learning.
+Our PhD student, Holly Rumble, explored the impact of Dundee Contemporary Art’s Create Space on family learning.
 Her 2019 MSc dissertation, Talking About Art, is available as a PDF Talking About Art Full Report

 We have published an integrative literature review, looking at the evidence base for an art therapy approach with parents and infants together.